MahmouodMagdi/RTL-Design-of-ARM-based-AHB-to-APB-Bridge/README.md

 ![image](https://github.com/MahmouodMagdi/RTL-Design-of-ARM-based-AHB-to-APB-Bridge/assets/72949261/d1650a6e-1afa-408c-a8e9-507cddb409cd)

 The figure above shows a single master AHB system design with the AHB master and three AHB slaves.
 The bus interconnect logic consists of one address decoder and a slave-to-master multiplexor.
 The decoder monitors the address from the master so that the appropriate slave is selected and the multiplexor routes the corresponding slave output data back to the master.
-AHB also supports multimaster designs by the use of an interconnect component that provides arbitration and routing signals from different masters to the appropriate slaves.
+AHB also supports multi-master designs by the use of an interconnect component that provides arbitration and routing signals from different masters to the appropriate slaves.

+## 3. APB (Advanced Peripheral Bus) :

+The Advanced Peripheral Bus (APB) is part of the Advanced Microcontroller Bus Architecture (AMBA) protocol family.
+It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.The APB protocol is not pipelined, use it to connect to low-bandwidth peripherals that do not require the high performance of the AXI protocol.
+The APB protocol relates a signal transition to the rising edge of the clock, to simplify the integration of APB peripherals into any design flow.
+Every transfer takes at least two cycles.
+The APB can interface with:
+• AMBA Advanced High-performance Bus (AHB)
+• AMBA Advanced High-performance Bus Lite (AHB-Lite)
+• AMBA Advanced Extensible Interface (AXI)
+• AMBA Advanced Extensible Interface Lite (AXI4-Lite) You can use it to access the programmable control registers of peripheral devices.